kshamseera/Baby_sitter-app/README.md

 #### Identification of the problem you are trying to solve by building this particular marketplace app.

- To help the parent who looks to for helping take care of active children
+It's not easy to find a trustworthy baby sitter and it's not possible to know more information such as the quality of the service, feedback of the baby sitter etc. For babysitters as well it's very hard to find parents who are looking for the babysitting service.
+This Babysitter Booking app connects parents and babysitters.
+Any one interested can register as babysitter and parents can connect with this babysitter and make booking.

+This baby sitter app addresses following problems

+ - Parents get only limited option to choose a babysitter
+ - Can not see the review and ratings of babysitters.
+ - It's not easy for new babysitters to enter in to the market.
+ -  No service allows babysitters to connect with parents and vice versa.

 #### Why is it a problem that needs solving?

-It is very hard to find a trustworthy babysitting online services for all the families with young children.
+Parents have hard time to find babysitter and never be confident about the babysitters and for the new babysitters it's very hard to enter the market and find customers.

+This application helps the parents to find a trustworthy baby sitter based on reviews and ratings and other informations and helps the babysitter to register easily and find more clients quickly.

 #### Description of your marketplace app
 ##### Purpose
-The purpose of my marketplace app is to design a functional two-way marketplace that is easy to use for anyone to register as a baby sitter and allows the user to book for a particular babysitter.
+The purpose of my marketplace app is to design a functional two-way marketplace that is easy to use for anyone to register as a babysitter and allows the user to book for a particular babysitter.
 To allow the babysitters an effective way to show case thier skills and for potentional users as a parent to be able browse by city and can book from the web-app.
 ##### Functionality and features

 ##### Visitors:

-* Can view sign up for a new account as a user or a baby sitter via a sign up form that takes information such as user name, email and password.
+* Can view sign up for a new account as a user or a babysitter via a sign up form that takes information such as user name, email and password.
-* Can view the websites current listings that are available for booking with the baby sitter
+* Can view the websites current listings that are available for booking with the babysitter
 * Visitors Cannot make a booking without login to the website.

-##### Baby sitter:
+##### babysitter:

-* Website allows user to signup as a baby sitter.
+* Website allows user to signup as a babysitter.
-* Once the baby sitter sign up, they can complete their profile via a form.
+* Once the babysitter sign up, they can complete their profile via a form.
 That takes the information such as first name, last name, country,city, available date,amount/hr and allows to upload their own image.
 * They have their own profile page, where they can see their profile information and current booking details.
 * They can edit both personal details(email and password) and profile details.
 * It also possible for the babysitter to set the status of bookings.(pending/accepted).